Homework Room Reveal

-I absolutely love when a room design project comes my way, so I was so excited when my friend Sarah of Handmade Mood blog asked for my help.
+I absolutely love when a room design project comes my way, so I was so excited when my friend Sarah asked for my help.
 By now I’ve done a number of room designs but this is the first time I’ve ever helped convert a formal dining room to a homework room AND the first time I got to style the room and see the final product in person!

 Introducing Sarah’s new homework room for her six kiddos!
 With a full house of school aged kids, working at the kitchen table wasn’t cutting it.
 Sarah wanted a dedicated room where her kids could study and practice piano, with plenty of storage built in.

 Sarah was initially drawn to the idea of open shelves like these, and liked the look of a built-in desk and storage like this.
 Open shelves can look great when styled just right and kept oh-so-neat.
 However, I figured with six kids that would be next to impossible!
 So I encouraged Sarah to go for a set of tall enclosed cabinets.
 Instead we tried to get the look of built-ins without the cost of a contractor or some serious DIYing.
 I flanked the cabinet with a matching computer desk on each side.